marcokuhn/DMI/Protocols/README.md

 ### MIDI INTERFACES
 MIDI 5-pin DIN sockets</br>
-- MIDI-In is used by a device to receive messages
+- MIDI-In is used by a device to receive messages.
+Usually decoupled by an Optocoupler for safety.
 - MIDI Out transmits messages
 <img src="https://www.pjrc.com/teensy/td_libs_MIDI_sch_t3.png" width="400">
 - MIDI-Thru transmits unprocessed signals received at the MIDI-In